beginning of content

 If you have severe side effects including palpitations or shortness of breath, see a doctor immediately.

-If dizziness continues beyond the first few weeks of treatment, see your doctor.
+If you still feel dizzy after the first few weeks of treatment, see your doctor.

-Let your doctor know about any other prescription or non-prescription medicines that you are taking before you start taking a CCB.
+Tell your doctor about any other medicines you are taking before you start taking a calcium channel blockers.
+CCBs can interact with other medicines.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.